CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Discussions

 \section{Discussions}

-This study developed a two-task network for CDR measurement using tight bounding box supervision.
-As demonstrated in Section \ref{sec:results}, compared with the existing methods in the literature, the proposed approach has advantages in several aspects as follows: 1) efficiency in data annotation, 2) superior performance, and 3) richness in output.
-For efficiency in data annotation, the proposed network considers weak annotations as supervision while achieving better performance in CDR measurement and similar performance in image segmentation when compared with the FSIS method.
-For superior performance, the proposed network gets improved performance in CDR measurement when compared with the WSIS method and object detectors (such as RetinaNet), it also gets better performance in image segmentation when compared with the WSIS method.
-For richness in output, the proposed network outputs OC and OD segmentation results while object detectors do not.
+This study developed CDRNet, a two-task network for CDR measurement using tight bounding box supervision.
+As demonstrated in Section \ref{sec:results}, compared with the existing methods in the literature, the proposed CDRNet has advantages in several aspects as follows: 1) efficiency in data annotation, 2) superior performance, and 3) richness in output.
+For efficiency in data annotation, the proposed network considers weak annotations as supervision (i.e. tight bounding-box annotations) while achieving better performance in CDR measurement and similar performance in image segmentation when compared with the FSIS method using full supervision (i.e. pixel-wise annotations).
+For superior performance, among the methods using weak supervision based on the tight bounding-box annotations, the proposed network gets improved performance in both CDR measurement and image segmentation when compared with the WSIS method; it also achieves better performance in CDR measurement when compared with RetinaNet.
+For richness in output, the proposed network directly outputs both segmentation results and bounding-box regression results while the existing methods for comparison outputs only one of them.

 As noted in the introduction, the reason that the proposed approach is accurate in CDR measurement is because of its superior performance in object size measurement.
 To demonstrate this, in Table \ref{table:size_error} we show the mean absolute difference (MAD) of the vertical diameter of the object (i.e. OC and OD) between the bounding box label and its corresponding prediction from the proposed approach.
 For comparison, WSIS and RetinaNet, both of which employed tight bounding box supervision, are also considered in Table \ref{table:size_error}.
 As can be seen, the proposed approach get MAD value of 3.207 for OC and 2.067 for OD, which are much lower than those from WSIS models.
 Moreover, compared with MAD value of 3.280 for OC and 2.162 for OD from RetinaNet, the proposed approach yields a 2.23\% reduction in MAD for OC and a 4.39\% reduction in MAD for OD.
 These results confirm the superior performance of the proposed approach in object size measurement.